 The problem arises from hunting activity was some game were categorized as protected species (mammals) and rare species (amphibians).
-This community has been consumed several variants of frogs.
+Mammals such as orang utan was hunted to get its skull for souvenir (Mackinnon et al. 2000).
+Moreover, this community has been consumed several variants of frogs.
 It might possible that they accidentally consumed a new species, which has not been identified yet, it has already extinct.
-This could be greatly affects the diversity of frogs in the future.
+Meanwhile, we once told that hunter ever captured rangkong gading (Buceros vigil), extracted skull from its head, then sold off that skull to buyer from the outside.
+They did this action because, buyer would presumably give them higher price for each captured prey and the high demand of this animal products from overseas consumer.
+They could earn some money about 3 million rupiah per kg.
+If this practice continues, it would cause negative impact on diversity of wild animals in the future.